Home Collections Top High Dividend Yield Mutual Funds in India for 2025

 ICICI Prudential Dividend Yield Equity Fund

-The ICICI Prudential Dividend Yield Equity Fund focuses on investing in companies with high dividend yields and robust growth potential, aiming for consistent income and long-term wealth creation.
+The ICICI Prudential Dividend Yield Equity Fund focuses on investing in companies with high dividend yields and robust growth potential, aiming to generate consistent income and create long-term wealth.

 SBI Dividend Yield Fund

-The SBI Dividend Yield Fund seeks to achieve long-term capital growth by investing in companies with a high dividend yield, focusing on steady income and growth.
+The SBI Dividend Yield Fund aims to achieve long-term capital growth by investing in companies with high dividend yields, focusing on steady income and growth.

 HDFC Dividend Yield Fund